 There are three grades of listing, based on a building’s architectural or historic interest:-

 - Grade I: These are buildings of exceptional national importance.
-Approximately 2.5% of all listed buildings are Grade I listed;
+Approximately 2.5% are Grade I listed;

 - Grade II*: These are particularly important buildings of more than special interest and have some national significance.
-Approximately 5.5% of all listed buildings are Grade II* listed; and
+Approximately 5.5% are Grade II* listed; and

 - Grade II: These are buildings of special interest, warranting every effort to preserve them, but tend to be of more local importance.

 Once a building has been listed, it will normally require listed building consent before it can be demolished, altered or be extended.
 This is a separate issue from any planning permission you would normally encounter.
-Listed building consent may be required in tandem to planning permission or on its own.
+Consent may be required in tandem to planning permission or on its own.

 - The total demolition of a listed building; or